jpnsantoss/ESOF-giventake/docs/README.md

 ## Iteration **#1**

+**Sprint Backlog:**
-At the beginning of this iteration we intented to focus on product increment consist, most importantly, of:
+-At the beginning of this iteration we intented to focus on product increment consisting, most importantly, of:
 -All products listed in main page;
 -Products can be added by users;
 -Users can log in;
 -Product details can be accessed.
 -Request products

+**Product Increment**
+All of sptint backlog except that there's a problem with the display of products.

+**Retrospective**
 At the end of the first iteration we considered the sprint was successful as we managed to implement several challenging things.
 We implemented almost everything, expect for product request that is still a work in progress and we found a bug when uploading photos of products that will be fixed in the next Sprint.
 Sprint 0 backlog was updated with improvements on the components that weren't matched/yet done and work was assigned to every member.
 Even though sprint work was uneven among us, we hope further sprints might balance the workload so as in the release every member has developed around the same.
 We hope to improve delivery in the next sprint by getting more work done, since we haven't accomplished a third of the App as of the end of the 1st sprint.

 Before:\
 ![image](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC05T2/assets/131759998/56bf4c59-7ae3-438c-be11-fc9f1f91d970)